needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/installation.md

 > [!NOTE]
 > Computer configuration issues can prevent package links from opening directly in the Unity Editor.
 If this happens, follow the instructions in [Adding a registry package by name](https://docs.unity3d.com/2021.3/Documentation/Manual/upm-ui-quick.html), using the information in the table above.

-## Version 2020.3

-To install this package, follow the [installation instructions in the Unity User Manual](https://docs.unity3d.com/2020.3/Documentation/Manual/upm-ui-install.html).

 ## Manual Installation

 In some cases, you may not be able to update the Unity Editor or may wish to manually install the latest verified or preview version of XRI.
 To do this, follow these steps: